phoenixframework/phoenix_live_view/guides/client/js-interop.md

   * `beforeEach(to, from)` is called before a navigation event occurs.
     If this callback returns `false`, the navigation event is cancelled.
     The callback can return a promise, which will be awaited before allowing the navigation to proceed.
+Any other return value than false will be stored in the history state and can be accessed in the `afterEach` callback as third parameter when navigating back in the history.
-  * `afterEach(to, from)` is called after a navigation event is complete.
+  * `afterEach(to, from, userData)` is called after a navigation event is complete.
     The return value of this callback is ignored.
 Its primary use is for restoring state that was stored in `beforeEach`, e.g., restoring the scroll position of custom containers.
+The userData parameter is only available when navigating back in the history.
+Otherwise it will be undefined.

 For example, the following option could be used to prevent navigating away from a page when there is a form with the `data-submit-pending` attribute: